by Susan Flantzer © Unofficial Royalty 2015

 Fritz’s father Wilhelm had been raised in the strict military traditions of the Hohenzollerns, the ruling house of Prussia.
 However, Fritz’s mother Augusta grew up in the more intellectual and artistic atmosphere of Saxe-Weimar where she received an excellent education with liberal views.
 Among the people, Augusta was exposed to during her childhood were the famous German writer Johann Wolfgang von Goethe, composer Johann Nepomuk Hummel, and artist Louise Seidler.
 Because of their different views, Fritz’s parents did not have a happy marriage and this unhappiness affected their children.

 Fritz received both a military and a classical education.
 In 1844, archaeologist and historian Ernst Curtius was appointed his private tutor, and Fritz studied history, geography, physics, music, and religion.
-He had a talent for foreign languages, becoming fluent in English and French, and also studying Latin.
-Naturally, Fritz studied the traditional Hohenzollern areas of fencing, riding, gymnastics, and practical craft skills such as carpentry, book printing, and bookbinding.
+He had a talent for foreign languages, studying Latin and becoming fluent in English and French.
+Fritz also studied the traditional Hohenzollern areas of fencing, riding, gymnastics, and practical craft skills such as carpentry, book printing, and bookbinding.
 Colonel Karl Georg Friedrich Johann von Unruh oversaw Fritz’s military education.
-Probably at the suggestion of his mother, Fritz interrupted his military training at the age of 18 to study history, politics, law, and public policy at the University of Bonn.
+Probably at his mother’s suggestion, Fritz interrupted his military training at the age of 18 to study history, politics, law, and public policy at the University of Bonn.
 His time at the University of Bonn helped solidify his liberal, reforming beliefs.

 Four years later, in 1855, Fritz was invited back to England by Victoria and Albert for a visit to their Scottish home Balmoral.
-Both the British and Prussian royal families expected that Fritz and Vicky should come to a decision about their future together.
+Both the British and Prussian royal families expected Fritz and Vicky would decide their future together.
 Fritz was second in line to the Prussian throne after his father, who was expected to succeed his childless brother.
-Despite the fact that the marriage would not be universally popular in either country, Vicky and Fritz agreed to marry each other.
+Even though the marriage would not be universally popular in either country, Vicky and Fritz agreed to marry each other.
 Their marriage would be one of the most romantic of royal marriages.
 Because Vicky was so young, her parents decreed that the wedding would have to wait until Vicky was 17 years old.
 Fritz and Vicky were married on Monday, January 25, 1858, in the Chapel Royal of St. James’ Palace in London, England, where the bride’s parents had been married.

 Vicky and Fritz had eight children:

 Vicky had also received a liberal education and shared her husband’s views.
-Both Prince Albert and Queen Victoria ardently hoped that this marriage would make the ties between London and Berlin closer, and lead to a unified and liberal Germany.
+Prince Albert and Queen Victoria ardently hoped that this marriage would make the ties between London and Berlin closer, and lead to a unified and liberal Germany.
 However, Vicky and Fritz were politically isolated and their liberal and Anglophile views clashed with the authoritarian ideas of the Minister-President of Prussia and later Chancellor, Otto von Bismarck.
-Despite their efforts to educate their eldest son Wilhelm about the benefits of democracy, he favored his German tutors’ views of autocratic rule and became alienated from his parents.
+Despite Fritz and Vicky’s efforts to educate their eldest son, the future German Emperor Wilhelm II, about the benefits of democracy, he favored his German tutors’ views of autocratic rule and became alienated from his parents.

-Despite his hatred of war and his belief that there should be bloodless “moral conquests,” Fritz served in the Second Schleswig War, the Austro-Prussian War, and Franco-Prussian War.
-Once the wars had started, Fritz supported the Prussian military wholeheartedly and took positions of command.
-Since he had no political influence at all, these were the only opportunities to prove himself.
+Despite his hatred of war and his belief that there should be bloodless “moral conquests,” Fritz served in the Second Schleswig War, the Austro-Prussian War, and the Franco-Prussian War.
+Once the wars had started, Fritz supported the Prussian military wholeheartedly and had command positions.
+Since he had no political influence, these were the only opportunities to prove himself.
 In 1871, following Prussia’s victories, the German states were united into the German Empire, with Fritz’s father Wilhelm I as the German Emperor (Kaiser) and Fritz as heir-apparent.
-Fritz sided with the empire’s liberals in their opposition to the expansion of the German Empire’s army and he also became involved in many public works projects, such as the establishment of schools and churches.
+Fritz sided with the empire’s liberals in their opposition to the expansion of the German Empire’s army and became involved in many public works projects, such as the establishment of schools and churches.

 The year 1888 is called “The Year of Three Emperors” in German history.
 Fritz’s father Wilhelm I died on March 9, 1888, and Fritz succeeded him as Friedrich III.
 However, Fritz was already gravely ill with cancer of the larynx and could no longer speak, but despite this, he did his best to fulfill his obligations as Emperor.
 In May 1888, Fritz lamented, “I cannot die … What would happen to Germany?”
 Fritz reigned for only 99 days, dying at the age of 56 on June 15, 1888, and was buried in the Kaiser Friedrich Mausoleum at the Friedenskirche in Potsdam, Kingdom of Prussia, now in Brandenburg, Germany.

-As for what happened to Germany, Fritz was succeeded by his son Wilhelm II, who was impulsive and pompous, who brought the German Empire into World War I which eventually caused the collapse of all the German Empire’s constituent states, who was an ineffective war leader, who abdicated in November 1918, and who fled to exile in the Netherlands.
+As for what happened to Germany, Fritz was succeeded by his impulsive and pompous son Wilhelm II, who brought the German Empire into World War I which eventually caused the collapse of all the German Empire’s constituent states.
+Wilhelm II was an ineffective war leader, who abdicated in November 1918 and fled to exile in the Netherlands.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.